 - Ointment Mill: The ointment mill reduces particle size of powders, crystals and creams into a smooth, finished, elegant, and odorless compound.

 Safety and Quality Assurance in the Compounding Pharmacy:

-At SoBe Apothecary, safety and quality are of the utmost importance in compounding.
+At SoBe Apothecary, safety and quality are of the utmost importance.
 We take all necessary precautions to offer maximal protection for both the compounder and the patients who will receive the compounds:

 - Formulas are thoroughly read and discussed prior to compounding.